henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 kubectl describe po kube-controller-manager -n kube-system
 ```

 Again, take a look if your properties were properly applied.
-If so, contrats!
+If so, congrats!
 Your kubernetes cluster now has OpenStack as its cloud provider.

 ### Testing your cloud provider